 Enterprise AI Governance Structure: Roles and Responsibilities

 The governance framework has been approved.
-The internal AI policy documents are drafted.
+The policy documents are drafted.
 The AI is live.

 Six months later, a model update changes behaviour in a workflow that the compliance team relies on.
 Nobody detects it for three weeks.
 When the incident is reviewed, the finding is consistent: there was no defined owner for post-deployment monitoring.
 The IT team assumed the business unit was watching outputs.
 The business unit assumed IT was monitoring the platform.
 The vendor assumed the organisation had internal oversight in place.